Magnentius: Demise

 Magnentius retreated across the Alps, perhaps after being prevented from entering Italy by the erection of garrisons loyal to Constantius.
 Magnentius blocked the passages West, and Constantius engaged in skirmishes with the barbarians to the Northeast for the rest of the year.

 The year 352 is marked by Magnentius' failed attempts to broker a peace with Constantius: Magnentius sent an embassy to Constantius who, worried about espionage, prevented them reaching him.
-Magnentius then sent an assembly of bishops to Constantius with the message that he was willing to step down and take a soldier's posting under Constantius.
+Magnentius then sent an assembly of bishops with the message that he was willing to step down and take a soldier's posting under Constantius.
 Constantius rejected this offer as well.
 Magnentius' legions along the Rhine began defecting en masse, access to northern Gaul and Spain was blocked, and, in the end, he was unable to effectively prevent defection even in his camp.

 At some time in the year 353, Magnentius may have attempted to assassinate Constantius Gallus, Constantius' caesar, in a bid to open the Eastern empire to attack.
 The incident is mentioned only in the account of Zonaras, though some scholars see a passage in Ammianus Marcellinus as corroborating it.
-However, some modern scholars have claim that Zonaras' account contains chronological problems, and thus the historicity of this event is uncertain.
+However, some modern scholars have claimed that Zonaras' account contains chronological problems, and thus the historicity of this event is uncertain.
 In any case, if the plot did exist, it was foiled, as Gallus outlived the civil war.

 Constantius crossed the Alps in 353, and Magnentius made a final stand in July of the same year at the Battle of Mons Seleucus, after which he fled to Lugdunum (Lyon).
 There, some sources report that his home was surrounded by the forces of Constantius and that he lashed out against his brother Desiderius.
-However, most sources agree that, on 10 or 11 August 353, he committed suicide by falling on his sword.
+However, most sources agree that on 10 August 353 he died by suicide, falling on his sword.
 His brother Decentius hanged himself when he received the news.

 Following the suppression of Magnentius' rebellion, Constantius began to root out his followers.
 The most notorious agent he employed in this search was the primicerius notariorum Paulus Catena ("Paul the Chain").